mauriciofierrom/ruby-training/t1/inspector/README.md

 one, so there you have it, hence the name.

-Now that I think about it for a second, if it's an introspector, maybe Rodin's `The Thinker` would've made a better name.
+Now that I think about it for a second, if it's an introspector, maybe Rodin's `The Thinker` would've been a better name.
 Damn.
 Anyhow, ONWARDS!

 ## Introspection
 Ruby has a lot of methods for class and object introspection: